matomo-org/developer-documentation/docs/4.x/generated/Piwik/Archive.md

 Queries and returns one or more reports as DataTable instances.

-This method will query blob data that is a serialized array of of [Row](/api-reference/Piwik/DataTable/Row)'s and unserialize it.
+This method will query blob data that is a serialized array of of DataTable\Row's and unserialize it.

-If multiple sites were requested in [build()](/api-reference/Piwik/Archive#build) or [factory()](/api-reference/Piwik/Archive#factory) the result will be a [Map](/api-reference/Piwik/DataTable/Map) that is indexed by site ID.
+If multiple sites were requested in [build()](/api-reference/Piwik/Archive#build) or [factory()](/api-reference/Piwik/Archive#factory) the result will be a DataTable\Map that is indexed by site ID.

 If multiple periods were requested in [build()](/api-reference/Piwik/Archive#build) or [factory()](/api-reference/Piwik/Archive#factory) the result will be a DataTable\Map that is indexed by period.

-The site ID index is always first, so if multiple sites & periods were requested, the result will be a [Map](/api-reference/Piwik/DataTable/Map) indexed by site ID which contains [Map](/api-reference/Piwik/DataTable/Map) instances that are indexed by period.
+The site ID index is always first, so if multiple sites & periods were requested, the result will be a DataTable\Map indexed by site ID which contains DataTable\Map instances that are indexed by period.

 #### Signature